<em>Trillium</em>: planting, cultivation, care and use

 Spring trilliums in a nutshell

-• Trilliums are bulbous perennials, delicate and magnificent.
+• Trilliums are bulbous perennial plants, delicate and magnificent.

-• Their three-petalled flowers, in luminous white or crimson colours, are particularly striking.
+• Their three-petalled flowers in bright white or crimson colours are particularly striking.

-• Shade plants, they brighten a shaded area of the garden, such as woodland or beneath trees.
+• Shade-loving plants, they brighten a shady area of the garden, such as a woodland or beneath trees.

-• Sometimes temperamental, Trilliums require patience and some care.
+• Sometimes capricious, Trilliums require patience and some care.

 Difficulty